 Afghanistan War Memorial, Military monument in Pechersk district, Kyiv, Ukraine.

-The Afghanistan War Memorial is a monument in Kyiv featuring statues and inscriptions honoring Ukrainian soldiers who fought during the Soviet-Afghan conflict.
-The site stands between the Pechersk Lavra monastery and the National Museum of the History of Ukraine in the Second World War.
+The Afghanistan War Memorial is a monument in Kyiv dedicated to Ukrainian soldiers who served during the Soviet-Afghan War.
+It features bronze sculptures and stone panels engraved with the names of those who died, set on a hillside path between the Pechersk Lavra and the National Museum of the History of Ukraine in the Second World War.

 The community of curious travelers